wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-integration-as-api.md

 This redirects you to the overview page of the integration.
 Now, let's design the integration.

 ## Step 2: Install the MI extension
 1. Click **Install Micro Integrator extension** on the overview page.
-This opens the VSCode extensions page.
+This opens the VS Code extensions page.
 2. Click **Install** to install the extension.
-This installs the development environment for MI on VSCode.
+This installs the development environment for MI on VS Code.

-## Step 3: Develop API in VSCode
+## Step 3: Develop API in VS Code
 1. Go to the Overview page of the integration you have created and click **Develop in Micro Integrator**.
 This will clone your project and open it in Micro Integrator.

 !!! note
-    You need the following to work with the MI for VSCode extension.
+    You need the following to work with the MI for VS Code extension.

     - Java Development Kit (JDK) version 21
     - WSO2 Micro Integrator (MI) 4.4.0 runtime

-    If you don't have them installed on your local machine, the MI for VSCode extension automatically prompts you to download and configure them during the project creation step:
+    If you don't have them installed on your local machine, the MI for VS Code extension automatically prompts you to download and configure them during the project creation step:

     1. Click **Download Java & MI** to download and set up Java and MI runtime.